FEI38750/MTD/test/test2/Readme.txt

 Trimmed version of test1.
 For a quicker run.
-Minium sample size; 3 for each group; two groups.
+Minimized sample size; 3 for each group; two groups.